Explaining Caption-Image Interactions in CLIP Models with Second-Order Attributions: Introduction

 \section{Introduction}

 Dual encoder models use independent modules to represent two types of inputs in a common embedding space and are optimized to predict a scalar similarity measure for them.
 The training objective is typically a triplet or contrastive loss \citep{Sohn, Oord}.
 Popular examples include \gls{sbert} \citep{sbert} and \gls{clip} models \citep{clip, align} for text-image pairs.
 The learned representations have proven to be highly informative for downstream applications, such as image classification \citep{clip_class}, visual question answering \citep{vqa, subg}, image captioning and visual entailment \citep{clip_downstream}, as well as text or image generation \citep{pali, coca, robin}.
-In (multi-modal) information retrieval, dual encoders can be applied to perform efficient semantic search \citep{image-retrieval, llm-ir}.
-Their independent processing of the two inputs allows for the pre-computation and storage of item representations in vector-databases enabling sub-linear search times via approximate nearest neighbor algorithms \citep{ance, gpu-search}, which can then e.g. serve \gls{rag} \cite{rag_survey}.
+In (multi-modal) information retrieval, dual encoders enable efficient semantic search \citep{image-retrieval, llm-ir, splade, ance, gpu-search}, serving e.g. \gls{rag} \cite{rag_survey}

-Despite the success of dual encoder models, an open question remains \textit{how} these models compare the features of their two inputs.
-Ostensibly, common attribution methods can provide insights into such feature importances.
-However, different from single-input models, dual encoder predictions depend on feature interactions between two inputs, rather than on individual features.
-This is due to the comparison of the two inputs' embeddings through a cosine-similarity or dot-product, resulting in all terms contributing to the final output score to contain multiplicative interactions between the two inputs.
-First-order feature attribution methods, like Shapley values \citep{shap} or integrated gradients \citep{ig} cannot account for feature interactions, as they can only attribute predictions to individual features \citep{vis_exp_sim, exp_sim_learners, inthessian, shapleytaylor}.